nniiicc/LIS-570-Au2020/syllabus.md

 Final grades will be on a 4.0 scale in which a minimum of 2.7 (about 70%) is required to pass (per iSchool grading criteria).
 The conversion scale is the standard conversion scale for iSchool graduate courses.

+## Late Work
+I have a no questions asked policy for assignment extensions.
+I do not need to know why you require an extension, I only require that you communicate with me 48 hours in advance to request an extension.
+If you do not contact me in advance there will be 15% points taken off for each day that an assignment is late.

 ## Academic Conduct

 Please review the [iSchool Academic Policies](https://docs.google.com/document/d/1Ev3S-JeQIBauLFIEJupXuJJ2z6Ei2Ps7ofDWj0IACyE/preview) which cover: